AppsFlyer/cloffeine/README.md

 ## [Checkout the docs](https://appsflyer.github.io/cloffeine/index.html)

 ## Stability
-* This project is used in production already
+* This project is used in production already and is deemed stable.
-* Since 1.0.0 th project will change the major semver iff Caffeine does so (currently at 3.x)
+* Since 1.0.0 the project will change the major semver iff Caffeine does so (currently at 3.x).

 ## Usage